Jezternz/jq-disabled-inputs/README.md

 jq-disabled-inputs
 ==================

-Simple little plugin extends jquery, so that calling .serialize(), .serializeArray() and .val() on disabled inputs still returns a result.
+This plugin simply makes it so .val(), .serialize() and .serializeArray() jquery methods will reliably return values even when disabled.
+This means you can disable forms of inputs, and still recieve all their values.

+*Note this will not work only for elements disabled using .attr() or .prop()